Explore Art Trails in Yorkshire

 Many Arts and craftspeople live and work in Swaledale and Wensleydale, finding inspiration in a unique country side of pastoral riverside villages, tumbling waterfalls, sweeping fells and moorland.

-They are a diverse band of artists working in and with a wide variety of materials wood and wools, metaland glass, clay and candle wax, rope, felt and copper.
+They are a diverse band of artists working in and with a wide variety of materials wood and wools, metaland fabric, clay and candle wax, rope, felt and copper.
 All of them are dedicated to creating high quality beautifully crafted products for the market both at home and overseas.

 Visit them in their own workshops and take home a piece of the artistic Dales.
 The villages where the workshops can be found are Reeth and Muker in Swaledale and Hawes, Hardraw, West Burton, Wensley and Garriston, in Wensleydale.